 🔪How to make

-Heat up a tablespoon of neutral oil in a non-stick wok or skillet on medium high heat.
-Place tofu cubes in one layer and cook for 2-3 minutes on each side, or until most sides are nicely seared.
-Set aside.
+Heat a tablespoon of oil in a non-stick wok/skillet over medium-high.
+Pan-fry tofu for 2-3 minutes on each side or until most sides are golden.
+Set aside for later use.

 ✔Helpful tips

-Although it is best served fresh, leftover vegan yakisoba can be stored in the fridge for up to 3 days in a sealed container.
-You might have to add a splash of water when reheating if the mixture appears to be dry.
+- Leftovers can be refrigerated for up to 4 days.
+You might need to add a splash of water when reheating if the noodles appear dry.

 ❔Commonly asked questions